HenkWillcock/age-of-war/README.md

 ### Tank

-Can bump off multiple pawns, but only worth 1 life if you get it to the enemies base.
+Can bump off many pawns, but only worth 1 life if you get it to the enemies base.
+Weak against helicopters.
 Won't move if it's flipped over.

 Benchmark: Should be able to consistently take out 5 pawns.

 ### Heli

-Can take out many tanks and pawns, but is vulnerable to cannons.
-Can't see ninjas to fire at them.
-Takes a while to take off, its vulnerable during this time.
+Can take out many tanks and pawns, but is vulnerable to cannons and ninjas.
+Takes a while to take off when first bought, is vulnerable during this time.
 Benchmark: Should be able to consistently take out 2 tanks at once.

 ### Harrier

 Sits at your base to recharge.
-Can then perform airstrikes and return to your base.
+Can then perform airstrikes against the nearest enemy and return to your base.

 ## Structures